EXCLUSIVE-Big banks may line up to block sale of LME

 Potential buyers are likely to include CME Group Inc (CME.O), IntercontinentalExchange (ICE.N) and SGX Singapore Exchange (SGXL.SI).
 The first two in particular have stricter U.S. regulators, which could threaten members' businesses.

 Big banks such as J.P.
-Morgan (JPM.N), Goldman Sachs (GS.N) and Barclays Capital (BARC.L) have invested heavily in physical metals business since the economic downturn began by buying warehouses and beefing up their trading teams and financing operations.
+Morgan (JPM.N) and Goldman Sachs (GS.N) have invested heavily in physical metals business since the economic downturn began by buying warehouses and beefing up their trading teams and financing operations.

 Shunting metal around has been a money spinner for them as slowing global growth pulls down commodity prices and leads to stockpiles of surplus material.